 You are entitled to 25% of your pension as tax-free cash – otherwise known as your pension commencement lump sum.
 You can take this in one go when you retire, or split it up into several smaller chunks totalling your 25% amount over several years.

-You can take as many lump sums from your pension as you like.
+Some providers may allow you to take as many lump sums from your pension as you like.
 You may also see these referred to as uncrystallised fund pension lump sums or UFPLS for short.
 Any withdrawals in excess of your 25% tax-free amount will be taxed as regular income.
 Ex-Pensions Minister Steve Webb famously said that you could technically withdraw your whole pension fund in one go to buy a Lamborghini!